spande-cpu/symmetrical-robot/content/post/2023-08-01-regression-and-the-omitted-variable-bias/index.en.md

 Moreover, when examined independently, the correlation between the number of breeding stork pairs and human birth rates is also 'statistically significant', in that it attains a p-value of `\(0.0295\)`.
 Does this mean that the relationship between `Storks` and `BirthRate` truly significant, can it be that for every 1000 stork-pairs the human birth rate grows by 28.79 per 1000 people?

+Perhaps a more appropriate model to understand this result might look something like this:

 ## Reproducing the Omitted Variable Bias with Simulated Data